Fireline-Science/pms5003-sensor/README.md

 ```bash
 viam module upload --version "0.0.1" --platform "linux/arm64" module.tar.gz
 ```

+## Using the module from the Viam registry

-6. Next, to "deploy" the module to the robot, you go to the Viam app and create a new sensor component from the Viam registry.
+1. To "deploy" the module to the robot, you go to the Viam app and create a new sensor component from the Viam registry.
 Note that the registry often does not display the updated sensor, so you may have to reload the page.

 ![create component](./images/create_component.png)

-7. To set up the data collection, you need to configure the data capture configuration as shown below:
+2. To set up the data collection, you need to configure the data capture configuration as shown below:

 ![configure data capture](./images/component_attributes.png)

-8. The module should be configured and available using the most recent version.
+3. The module should be configured and available using the most recent version.
 This will look like the following:

 ![module](./images/module.png)

-9. If this is configured correctly, you should see a final message in the robot log like the following:
+4. If this is configured correctly, you should see a final message in the robot log like the following:

 ```
 2023-09-20T21:47:24.257Z info robot_server.process.tuneni_pms5003-sensor_/root/.viam/packages/.data/module/8754658a-ccc0-4bab-8fd5-2dcd888d6b04-pms5003-sensor-0_0_3/exec.sh.StdOut   pexec/managed_process.go:224   \_ 2023-09-20 22:47:24,257 [33;36mINFO[0m viam.rpc.server (server.py:111) Serving on /tmp/viam-module-1486850233/tuneni_pms5003-0sensor.sock
 ```

-10. Given the enviroplus hat has a small LCD screen, this code prints a message to this screen each time the get_readings function is called.
+5. Given the enviroplus hat has a small LCD screen, this code prints a message to this screen each time the get_readings function is called.
 This is what that looks like:

 ![particle readings](./images/pm_readings.jpg)

-11. Finally, there are at least three ways to get the data if the robot is on and sending data.
+5. Finally, there are at least three ways to get the data if the robot is on and sending data.
 First, if the data collection function is configured and turned on via the component "data capture configuration", you can go to the Data tab at the top of the Viam app to see the following:

 ![data tab](./images/data_tab.JPG)